Windermere Circuit drive

 Return to the road and turn left, heading north towards Hawkshead.
 The road is close to the western shore of Windermere but the lake is mostly hidden by trees.
 After approx 2 miles, Graythwaite Hall is on the left and its lovely gardens are open from April to August, often at their best in the spring.
 Continue through wonderful countryside and woodland for approx 2.7 miles to meet the wooded shores of Esthwaite Water, the visitor centre car park is just beyond on the right

 Coordinates: N 54.35029, W 2.98460

 Esthwaite Water is one of the lesser known Lake District lakes, probably due to it being the only privately owned one with very little public access.
 However, it is still very attractive and is worth some exploring.
 This small visitor centre, set in woodland on the lakeshore with lovely views up the lake, offers a number of attractions for visitors and has developed from the original trout fishery.
-It remains a popular venue for fishing and boats can be hired for this activity.
+It remains a popular venue for fishing, boats and kit can be hired for this activity.
 Also on offer is an Osprey Safari where you can self-drive a small electric boat around the lake looking for the Ospreys that are normally in residence between April and September.
 At any time of year the boat ride gives a great view of the different wildlife on and around the peaceful lake.